 Customize Your Shop Space

 This is not a guide to shop layout.
 That may, in fact come later, depending on how much time I devote to this web site.
 These are important issues that you must consider as you design your shop.
 My shop is in my garage.
 Even as we were picking out house designs I knew it would be in my garage.
 That means that there isn’t a time since we decided to build that I haven’t been considering these issues, and planning and changing plans.
 That is the nature of it.
-I knew what I would settle for as a minimum, and made sure there was enough expandability in place to ensure I could change my mind if I needed or wanted.
+I knew what I would settle for as a minimum, and made sure it was expendable enough to ensure I could change my mind if I needed or wanted.

 Lumber and supplies are moved in and out of the shop through the front overhead door.
 To the left of the door are the lumber and plywood storage racks.
-Across from the lumber rack and to the right of the overhead door is the radial arm saw, miter saw and mortiser utilizing a single fence system for all operations.
+Across from the lumber rack and to the right of the overhead door is the radial arm saw, miter saw and mortise utilizing a single fence system for all operations.
 Below and above these are cabinets and storage for misc. power hand tools.
 Next to the radial arm saw and in the corner is the floor drill press with accessory storage next to it for all drilling operations.
-Across from the radial arm saw is a separate workstation set up with a small portable table saw and router shaper set-up with storage underneath for routers, bits and accessories.
+Across from the radial arm saw is a separate workstation set up with a small portable table saw and router set-up with storage underneath for routers, bits and accessories.

 Wood Shop Layout Ideas